microsoft/poolprovider-for-k8s/README.md

       -h : help

 Note : As part of setup script we bind the public ip of ingress with the DNS name provided by user.
 Currently to perform this operation script is using az commands if you want to configure cluster other than AKS please change those commands.

+## Steps to add Agent pool configured as Kubernetes poolprovider

+1. Run the powershell script poolprovidersetup.ps1

+	./poolprovidersetup.ps1

+   ##### Description of option arguments passed in the script

+        URI : Account URI to be configured for poolprovider PATToken : PAT token for the account
+        PoolName : AgentPool name to be configured as Kubernetes poolprovider DNSName : Same DNS name with which the key and secrets are generated Sharedsecret : Secret value having atleast 16 characters; needs to be xact same value as provided while configuring the cluster
+        TargetSize : Target parallelism required in agent pool